storacha/specs/w3-store.md

 ## `upload/` namespace

-The `upload/` namespace contains capabilities relating to "uploads", which represent user data that is contained in one or more CAR files that have previously been stored using [`store/add`](#store-add).
+The `upload/` namespace contains capabilities relating to "uploads", which represent user data that is contained in one or more CAR files that have previously been stored using [`store/add`](#storeadd).

 An upload is essentially an index that maps "data CIDs" to CAR CIDs.
 Data CIDs are the root CID of user-uploaded data items, for example, files that have been encoded into UnixFS.
-A given data item may be stored in a single CAR, or it may be split into multiple CAR "shards," as described in the [`store/add` section](#store-add).
+A given data item may be stored in a single CAR, or it may be split into multiple CAR "shards," as described in the [`store/add` section](#storeadd).

 Similarly, a CAR can potentially contain many data items.
 This is true even if the CAR has only a single root CID.
 For example, when storing a CAR containing a nested directory structure, you could create one "upload" for the root of the directory structure, and a separate upload for a file nested inside.

-### `upload/*` <a id="upload-top" />
+### `upload/*`

 > Delegate all abilities in the `upload/*` namespace.